-- Classroom instruction is generally scheduled either on a Saturday/Sunday and a 3rd day on another Saturday or Sunday.
+- Classroom instruction is generally scheduled either on a Saturday/Sunday and a 3rdday on Saturday or Sunday.
 For a custom course, we may also provide the three days of instruction on a Friday, Saturday and Sunday.

 This course will train you to:

 - Prepare teeth for bonding, and select, preposition, and cure orthodontic brackets after their position has been approved by the licensed dentist.

 - Remove only orthodontic brackets and attachments with removal of the bonding material by the supervising licensed dentist.